Jamie Bhatti: Club career

 Bhatti was awarded a place in the Scottish Rugby Academy for season 2016-17.
 He was a Stage 3 player for Glasgow and the West regional academy.
 He was drafted to Ayr in the Scottish Premiership for the 2018-19 season.

 Bhatti made his debut for Glasgow Warriors on 30 August 2016.
 He played at Bridgehaugh Park for the Warriors against Canada 'A'.

 Bhatti was selected for Scotland's 2018-19 Summer Tour to Canada, America and Argentina.

+Ahead of the 2019-20 season, Bhatti moved to the Scottish capital and Glasgow's domestic rivals, Edinburgh Rugby.

-In December 2020, Bhatti signed for Premiership Rugby side Bath as injury cover until the end of the season.
+In December 2020, Bhatti signed for Premiership Rugby side Bath as injury cover until the end of the season, with Edinburgh granting permission to terminate their contract 6 months early.

-On 22 January 2021, Bhatti will return to Glasgow Warriors in the Pro14 for a second stint from the 2021-22 season.
+On 22 January 2021, it was announced that Bhatti would return to Glasgow Warriors in the Pro14 for a second stint from the 2021-22 season.

 The 2023-24 campaign was a significant year in Bhatti's career.
 The season started with selection for Scotland in the 2023 Rugby World Cup, appearing in two tests against South Africa and Romania.

-On returning to club duty, Bhatti chalked up is 100th Glasgow Warriors appearance on February 17th 2024 against Dragons.
+On returning to club duty, Bhatti chalked up his 100th Glasgow Warriors appearance on February 17th 2024 against Dragons.
 However, the seasons highlight would prove to be a crowning moment in South Africa, with Glasgow Warriors defying the odds and overcoming Bulls to win the URC title at Loftus Versfeld.

+On 17 March 2026, it was announced that Bhatti would re-join reigning English champions Bath on a permanent two-year deal ahead of the 2026-27 season.